mattdelphium/Delphium/README.md

 ## 🔮 Analyze Your Chess.com Games

-Delphium will automatically pull your most recent n games from Chess.com and provide a summarized report of your play.
+Delphium will automatically pull your most recent games from Chess.com and provide a summarized report of your play.

-Number of games to fetch can be configure in settings.py: MAX_GAMES_TO_SUMMARIZE
+Number of games to fetch can be configured in settings.py: MAX_GAMES_TO_SUMMARIZE

 ---